mikong/dev.michaelgalero.com/_posts/2008-04-03-ruby-19-hash-in-ruby-18.markdown

 end
 </pre>

-Looking at that, I'm starting to think Ruby 1.9 should have included the try() method instead of providing try_convert().
+Looking at that, I'm starting to think Ruby 1.9 should have included the `try()` method instead of providing `try_convert()`.
 But that's beside the point of this exercise.

-Let's try the simple instance method flatten.
-The documentation said it converts the hash to an array, then invokes Array#flatten! on the result.
+Let's try the simple instance method `flatten`.
+The documentation said it converts the hash to an array, then invokes `Array#flatten!` on the result.
 So it seems to be simply this:

 <pre>
 class Hash